leonitaas/DataSecurity/README.md

 Myszkowski Transposition involves rearranging the plaintext characters based on a keyword or phrase.The keyword determines the order of rearrangement.
 Repeated letters in the keyword are numbered sequentially to indicate their order in the transposition.The plaintext is written out in rows, with the length of each row determined by the length of the keyword.
 Then, the columns are rearranged according to the numerical order of the keyword letters.
 Result when we do run the code.

+Encryption:
+The plaintext message is written out in a grid, typically with a fixed number of columns and a number of rows determined by the length of the message.
+The columns of the grid are then rearranged according to the order of letters in the keyword.
+The ciphertext is formed by reading the letters from the rearranged columns row by row.

+Decryption:
+The ciphertext is arranged into a grid with the same number of columns as the encryption grid.
+The columns are rearranged according to the order of letters in the keyword.
+The plaintext is formed by reading the letters from the rearranged columns row by row.

 ![image](https://github.com/leonitaas/DataSecurity/assets/116465243/1d40aac7-9beb-43f2-a093-9cccfdb9d953)